 What does PCI stand for?
 It means the Payment Card Industry and it is used to control and regulate the security of credit card transactions.
 Since PCI stands for Payment Card Industry, the major credit card companies all give their input by managing the security standards council to uphold PCI meaning and security.

 The PCI Security Standards Council (SSC) is a service that works to continuously monitor credit card payments and find new ways to improve security around them, including in all point of sale (POS) circumstances.
 Without their regulations, it could be harder to protect financial information from cybersecurity threats that could steal your information or your customers’ information.
 The SSC also offers and provides valuable tools and resources that companies can use to measure their security framework and maintain eCommerce accounting data properly.
 Types of resources they provide include:

 - Self-assessment questionnaires to measure organizations’ compliance

-- List of approved vendors
+- List of approved vendors and merchants

 - Secure software program guide

 - PIN security requirements

 Essentially, the SSC’s goal is to create a community that can work together to help protect and secure the data needed to process and transmit the incredible amount of credit card transactions that happen every day.
 They provide education and awareness so that all stakeholders in the process know what needs to be done and how to implement it.
 If you are not sure of the best ways to comply with PCI, you may want to utilize a payment processing provider who can easily offer that capability to your business.